Marshall Smith Armstrong

 He was selected as an honorary member of Beta Alpha Psi and Beta Gamma Sigma.
 He was the recipient of the 1973 New York City Beta Gamma Sigma honor award and in 1975 he received the Distinguished Service Award from the University of Hartford's Center for the Study of Professional Accounting.
 His allegiance to the profession was again recognized in 1977 when he was awarded the AICPA's Gold Medal Award.

-His civic and community activities are numerous including membership on the Advisory Board of St. Francis Hospital in Indianapolis (1969-72), Board of Overseers of The Wharton School of the University of Pennsylvania (1973-81), Advisory Board of the Securities Regulation Institute of the University of California (1974), and Board of Directors of J. C. Penney Company, Inc. (1978-85) and Nixon Enterprises, Inc.
+His civic and community activities were numerous including membership on the Advisory Board of St. Francis Hospital in Indianapolis (1969-72), Board of Overseers of The Wharton School of the University of Pennsylvania (1973-81), Advisory Board of the Securities Regulation Institute of the University of California (1974), and Board of Directors of J. C. Penney Company, Inc. (1978-85) and Nixon Enterprises, Inc.